 Additional information, AUN is an association founded in November 1995 by 13 ASEAN member universities.
 AUN certification means that the department is considered to have the same reputation and standard as other universities that are members of the AUN.
 ITS managed to become an affiliate member in 2014. (mia/HUMAS ITS)

-ITS Campus, ITS News – Sepuluh Nopember Institute of Technology (ITS) Surabaya is seriously increasing in global competition towards
+ITS Campus, ITS News – As a science-based campus, the Sepuluh Nopember Institute of Technology (ITS) has always been

-ITS Campus, ITS News – To prove its commitment in advancing maritime fields in Indonesia, Sepuluh Nopember Institute of
+ITS Campus, ITS News – To support the vision as World Class University, Sepuluh Nopember Institute of Technology (ITS)